YusongDeng0510/RobustAirTrafficControl_Python_Demo/README.md

 # RobustAirTrafficControl_Python_Demo
 This is the a student program funded by the Marshall Fellowship from Franklin & Marshall College, PA.

 The author of the program is Yusong Deng.
+The program started at Fall 2020, as the fellowship been rewarded.

 # Background Introduction
 Air traffic control in the terminal area has always been a problem.
 With the fast development of air transportation industry,